CoraZhenyanWu/portfolio/_posts/2024-03-02-Techincal Coop Experience copy.md

 7. Worked on software applications, software development lifecycle, and development methodologies (Agile/Scrum)

+8. Proficiency in using office equipment such as printers, scanners and fax machines

 - [x] Finish my changes
 - [ ] Push my commits to GitHub